Welcome to the Urban Bird Collective

 Monica Bryand, Executive Director

-Monica believes in community service and has served on many boards and committees for over 25 years and currently volunteers with her local District Council the West Side Community Council and Audubon St. Paul’s Conservation Committee and serves on the board of HawkRidge.
+Monica believes in community service and has served on many boards and committees for over 25 years and currently volunteers with her local District Council the West Side Community Council and St. Paul’s Bird Alliance Conservation Committee and board and serves on the board of HawkRidge.

 Monica is a Latina that believes that it is critical to work across issues that affect us all and to work for systems change at the same time.
 Monica’s passions include environmental, women’s, people of color, and glbt issues.
 She feels extremely fortunate to pursue her passions for both people and the birds.